Tableflow Quick Start Using Your Storage and AWS Glue in Confluent Cloud¶

 Datagen Source Connector Quick Start.

-Step 2: Configure your storage bucket¶
+Step 2: Configure your S3 bucket and provider integration¶

 Before you materialize your Kafka topic as an Iceberg table, you must configure the storage bucket where the materialized Iceberg tables are stored.

-#.
-Create an S3 bucket in your preferred AWS account.
+In the AWS Management Console, create an S3 bucket in your preferred AWS account.
 For this guide, name the bucket tableflow-quickstart-storage.

 Step 3: Enable Tableflow on your topic¶